YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 FORCEDHALT, Image HALTed by MUPIP STOP

 Run Time Warning: This indicates that a YottaDB process recognized the receipt of a MUPIP STOP command and is terminating.
-This command stops YottaDB/GT.M processes in an orderly fashion.
+This command stops YottaDB processes in an orderly fashion.

 Action: Determine who initiated the MUPIP STOP and why they did so.
 Restart the process, if appropriate.